 The Practice of Kyudo

-simple.
-Neither age, nor sex, nor physical strength has any significance.
+age, nor sex, nor physical strength has any significance.
 Beginners receive instruction in the basic form, the "Seven Coordinations", in a few classes.
-Working within the precision of
+Working within the precision of the form, a

-the form, a natural process gradually unfolds in which the practitioner has the opportunity to see his or her mind.
-The target becomes a mirror that reflects back to the practitioner the quality of
+natural process gradually unfolds in which the practitioner has the opportunity to see his or her mind.
+The target becomes a mirror that reflects back to the practitioner the quality of ones mind at

 To practice Kyudo in this way, one must have a good teacher.
 It cannot be learned from a book.
 There are currently three main schools of Kyudo in Japan (Honda-ryu, Yamato-ryu, and Heki-ryu).
 Kanjuro Shibata XXI is the head of the Chikurin-ha branch of the Heki-ryu school.
 Kanjuro Shibata XX established and named the Boston area Kyudo group the Byakko, or "White Tiger" Kyudo Iba.
 Byakko Iba, one of several in the United States, Canada, and Europe, is part of Zenko International, a non-profit organization devoted to supporting Kyudo practice.